cambridge-stacker/cambridge/README.md

 e.g.
 Mouse controls, cursor type, visual settings, replay tree, replay speed, tool-assisted speedrun mode, replay tunings (although that'd be helpful).

-It is not really meant to be merged with main [Cambridge](https://github.com/MillaBasset/cambridge).
+~~It is not really meant to be merged with main [Cambridge](https://github.com/MillaBasset/cambridge).~~ (RETRACTED)

+If you ever try merging this to main [Cambridge](https://github.com/MillaBasset/cambridge) (before it's merged with this fork), well, then, good effing luck doing that.

 ### macOS, Linux